-The Art of Serious Leisure
+The Art of Serious Leisure and older adults

 We have never been trained for leisure yet many Australians are facing at least twenty years out of work once they retire.
 Without an awareness of how to find meaning, stimulation, purpose and challenge in retirement, the life of leisure can become an unwanted dream.

 While many people enjoy leisure during their working years, the removal of paid work often leads to a loss of context for leisure - it is no longer the reward for the effort of work.